bluehalo/ansible-roles/accounts/README.md

 Requirements
 ------------

-Assumes a Unix/Linux OS, and has only been tested on the RedHat OS family
+Assumes a Unix/Linux OS, and has only been tested on the RedHat OS family.
+Requires ansible 2.6.x for new "include_task" syntax.

 Role Variables
 --------------